service_logo

 Sureify

-As Staff Product Designer at Sureify, I led design for several important projects, including developing the product vision for the standalone version of the LifetimeService Application.
-During my time there, the company grew from 30 to 300 employees, the design team grew from 1 to 10 designers, and revenue increased from under 100k to over 15m.
+As Staff Product Designer, I led key projects including the product vision for our LifetimeService Application.
+During my tenure, the company scaled dramatically—from 30 to 300 employees, 1 to 10 designers on my team, and revenue from under $100K to over $15M.

 LifetimeService

-LifetimeService encompasses a comprehensive suite of self-service features, allowing policyholders to review and modify their life insurance policy information.
+LifetimeService encompasses a comprehensive suite of self-service features, allowing policyholders to view and update their policies online without requiring call center support.

 Frame-10